Return to TheTouringStore.com Home Page Return to Tubus Home Page

-PURCHASES . . .
-TO PAY BY PayPal . . .
-If you are confident you have made the right selections, we can process your order completely by email if you prefer (you are still welcome to call in your PayPal order on my toll-free number below.
-Once we confirm that we have your items in stock, we can send you a price quote and a PayPal Invoice to make paying quick and easy.
+HOW TO PAY BY PayPal . . .
+If you are confident you have made the right selections, we can process your order completely by email, or you are welcome to call in your PayPal order on my toll-free number below.
+Once we confirm that we have your items in stock, we can send you a price quote and a PayPal Request to make paying quick and easy.
 Please email your order to wayne@TheTouringStore.com.
 Please provide the email address associated with your PayPal account, AND your shipping address ‒ at least city, state and Zip Code.
 If the email address you are using for correspondence is also the one you use for PayPal, then please say so.
 Many of our items qualify for free shipping within the USA and no sales tax, but not all addresses qualify, so we need your shipping address before we can send you an accurate quote.
 Please include your COMPLETE list of items, including all choices such as color, size, quantity, optional accessories etc. If you say for instance that you want an Ultimate 6 Plus Medium Handle Bar Bag, but forget to say "red, with no map or GPS case," we will reply and ask "what color, and do you want a map case or GPS case with the handlebar bag, and do you want the GPS in vertical or horizontal orientation?"
 Though we try to keep all sizes and colors in stock, if you don't include your sizes and color choices, we can't give you stock status.
 If you are in a hurry, being as complete as possible with your request will help us process your order without delay.